an0520a/AICS302_OSTEP/README.md

 # Projects for an Operating Systems Class

 ## Did it : initial-reverse, initial-uilities, processes-shell, initial-xv6, scheduling-xv6-lottery
+### Warning : scheduling-xv6-lottery may not tested.
+I don't know if the version posted here is a bug-fixed version.

 This repository holds a number of projects that can be used in an operating